makerdao/dss-deploy-scripts/README.md

   "flash_max": "<Max DAI can be borrowed from flash loan module in DAI unit (e.g. 1000000)>", "flash_toll": "<Fee being charged from amount being borrow via flash loan module in percentage (e.g 0.1%)>",
   import: {
-    "gov": "<GOV token address (if there is an existing one to import)>", "authority": "<Authority address (if there is an existing one to import)>", "proxyRegistry": "<Proxy Registry address (if there is an existing one to import)>", "faucet": "<Faucet address (if there is an existing one to import)>" },
+    "gov": "<GOV token address (if there is an existing one to import)> note: make sure to mint enough tokens for launch", "authority": "<Authority address (if there is an existing one to import)> note: make sure to launch MCD_ADMIN", "proxyRegistry": "<Proxy Registry address (if there is an existing one to import)>", "faucet": "<Faucet address (if there is an existing one to import)>" },